isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ha-heartbeat Command
 ------------------------

-The :ref:`ha-server-states` describes how the ``ha-heartbeat`` command is used by the active HA servers to detect a failure of one of them.
+The :ref:`ha-server-states` section describes how the ``ha-heartbeat`` command is used by the active HA servers to detect a failure of one of them.
 This command, however, can also be sent by the system administrator to one or both servers to check their state with regards to the HA relationship.
 This allows for hooking up a monitoring system to the HA enabled servers to periodically check if they are operational